QuantEcon/continuous_time_mcs/ctmc_lectures/kolmogorov_bwd.md

 The approach we adopt is

-1. use probabilistic reasoning to obtain an integral equation that the semigroup must satisfy.
+1. Use probabilistic reasoning to obtain an integral equation that the semigroup must satisfy.
 1. Convert the integral equation into a differential equation that is easier to work with.